filecoin-project/specs/content/glossary/_index.md

 Each tipset is assigned a weight corresponding to the amount of storage the network is provided per the commitments encoded in the tipset's blocks.
 The consensus protocol of the network directs nodes to build on top of the heaviest chain.

-By basing its blockchain on tipsets, Filecoin can allow multiple [storage miners](#storage-miner) to create blocks in the same [epoch](glossary#epoch), increasing network throughput.
+By basing its blockchain on tipsets, Filecoin can allow multiple [storage miners](glossary#storage-miner-actor) to create blocks in the same [epoch](glossary#epoch), increasing network throughput.
 By construction, this also provides network security: a node that attempts to intentionally prevent the valid blocks of a second node from making it onto the canonical chain runs up against the consensus preference for heavier chains.

 ## Verified client

-To further incentivize the storage of "useful" data over simple [capacity commitments](glossary#capacity-commitment), [storage miners](glossary#storage-miner) have the additional opportunity to compete for special [deals](glossary#deal) offered by [verified clients](glossary#verified-client).
+To further incentivize the storage of "useful" data over simple [capacity commitments](glossary#capacity-commitment), [storage miners](glossary#storage-miner-actor) have the additional opportunity to compete for special [deals](glossary#deal) offered by verified clients.
 Such clients are certified with respect to their intent to offer deals involving the storage of meaningful data, and the power a storage miner earns for these deals is augmented by a multiplier.

-## Verifiable
+## Verified Registry Actor

-Something that is verifiable can be checked for correctness by a third party.
+The _Verified Registry Actor_ is responsible for managing [verified clients](glossary#verified-client).

 ## VDF